 I wasn’t going to add this but you know what, I am because it never hurts to add a little extra lemon to your tea so pucker up and get ready for this sourness. *Disclaimer* There are a few people in the workplace that are genuine co-workers so this excludes them.

-Millennials…we are not in the working world to play house so don’t act like it.
+Millennials…we are not in the working world to play house so don’t act like it!
 You already have a real life Mother, Aunt, Grandmother, whatever.
-Therefore, it is not ok to let people talk to you like they are and Aaawwww you when you’re sick or saying something and try to tell you what you should and should not do.
+Therefore, it is not ok to let people talk to you like they are; and aaawwww you when you’re sick or saying something.
+You know, that person who’s always trying to tell you what you should and should not do, but it never fully makes sense (mmhhhmmmm).
 At the end of the day, you’re an adult and you don’t have to take that kind of foolery from nobody!

 That was a little tried and true tea.
 Yes, I tried it.
 However, it’s very true! *Pops tongue and flips hair* I’ve spilled enough tea today, so tell me about some of your micromanagement stories below.